310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 hm…?

 ah, umm… i Remember you. you are the one i watched the sea turtle Video with—
 {% endbubble %}

 {% bubble Souma v2 %}
 Ah, it makes sense you do not recall who I am, as we have not encountered each other since then.
 My name is Kanzaki Souma, I am pleased to make your acquaintance.
 {% endbubble %}

 {% bubble Kanata past %}
 i see… um, so, souma…? do you have Business with me?

 oh! i know! you would like me to grant you a Wish, yes…? ♪
 {% endbubble %}

 {% bubble Souma v2 %}
 Nay, it is an entirely separate matter.
 I have come to visit you in order to confirm a certain fact.

-What a fool I am… I too am a member of the Marine Bio club, even if it is only on paper—
+What a fool I am… I too am a member of the Marine Life Club, even if it is only on paper—

 {% endbubble %}
 {% bubble Kanata past %}